-- Each teacher candidate must be respectful regarding his or her cell phone use. - Phones cannot be left on (or visible on a desk or on the body) during class, unless the use of a phone is directly related to the learning process and approved by the professor (e.g., class survey-response activity). - When attending field studies or internship experiences at a cooperating school, the teacher candidate must leave all electronic devices turned off and stored away for the duration of the learning experience, unless guided by the professor or Cooperating Teacher to use the item during instruction.
+- Each teacher candidate must be respectful regarding his or her cell phone use. - Phones should not be left on during class, unless the use of a phone is directly related to the learning process and approved by the professor (e.g., class surveyresponse activity). - When attending field studies or internship experiences at a cooperating school, the teacher candidate must leave all electronic devices turned off and stored away for the duration of the learning experience, unless guided by the professor or Cooperating Teacher to use the item during instruction or observation.
 Failure to do so could impact the individual's grade.